Forza: Forza Motorsport 5 (2013)

 Forza Motorsport 5, the fifth installment in the Motorsport series and the sixth in the Forza series, was released as an Xbox One launch title on November 22, 2013.
 The game expanded on the Top Gear partnership by having Richard Hammond and James May provide commentary alongside Clarkson.
 The Autovista mode was renamed Forzavista, and new to the series are open-wheel cars and integrated cloud computing, which collects and uses driving data from connected players to shape Drivatar behavior and through which user-generated paint jobs can be downloaded.
-Responding to inquiries about the amount of content featured in the game, Turn 10 Studios' Dan Greenawalt explained that the company emphasized quality after determining that the cars and tracks it had designed needed improvement in advance of the next generation of consoles.
-The result was a decrease to 203 cars (excluding three from the Limited Edition Day One Version) and 14 tracks and the two inventories being redesigned, some entirely, using laser-scanning technology.
-The 2013 McLaren P1 is the cover vehicle.
+The 2013 McLaren P1 was the cover vehicle.

 Forza Motorsport 6 (2015)

 Forza Motorsport 6, released for Xbox One on September 15, 2015, introduces new gameplay elements such as racing in the rain or at night, an online ranking system called Leagues that matches players based on their skill level, and game-modifying cards.
-The game increases the number of racers in any race to 24, and has a much richer selection of cars and locations than its predecessor—460 and 26, respectively.
+The game increases the number of racers in any race to 24 and has a much richer selection of cars and locations than its predecessor—460 and 26, respectively.
 Players can also now choose whether to toggle the Drivatars' aggression.
 A cut-down, free-to-play Windows 10 version of the game, known as Forza Motorsport 6: Apex, was released on September 6, 2016, as "a focused and curated single-player tour of Forza Motorsport's best content".
 The 2017 Ford GT super-car is the cover vehicle.
 On September 15, 2019, it was made unavailable for purchase due to the expiration of various car and track licenses.